-HDFC ERGO General Insurance Company has received West Bengal Government’s approval to extend its insurance cover to farmers in the state.
+HDFC ERGO General Insurance Company has received West Bengal Government’s approval to extend its insurance coverage to farmers in the state.

-The insurance scheme will be given to farmers in certain regions of West Bengal like districts of South 24 Pargana, Hooghy, Bankura, Howrah, East and West Midnapur etc. The crops covered will be Aman Paddy as these farmers have just started the process of cultivating paddy crops.
-All insurance claims raised by the insured farmers will be managed and settled by a third party organization.
+The insurance scheme will be given to farmers in certain regions of West Bengal like districts of South 24 Pargana, Hooghly, Bankura, Howrah, East, and West Midnapur, etc. The crops covered will be Aman Paddy as these farmers have just started the process of cultivating paddy crops.
+All insurance claims raised by the insured farmers will be managed and settled by a third-party organization.